enaughton/blog-2021/src/posts/one-month-at-luro.md

 All in your stuff one file.
-You can arrange those
+You can arrange those however you like too!